Responsible travel in Siem Reap, Cambodia. It’s easier than you think!

 We didn’t get to do this but we did notice some of their products in cafes in Siem Reap.
 Many responsible businesses collect plastic bags to donate to Rehash Trash, so keep an eye out if you’d like to donate any you end up with, rather than add to the litter problem.

-Learn more with foodie tours or exploring the countryside
+Learn more with cultural activities, foodie tours and exploring the countryside

-Travel deeper with local guides to show you around greater Siem Reap, where more ancient temples and friendly villages await.
+Visit.org and Ayana Journeys also offer sustainable tours to help you learn more about Siem Reap life than the usual tourist trail.
+Travel deeper with local guides to show you around Siem Reap and beyond, where more ancient temples and friendly villages await.
 Or take a cooking class or foodie tour around town and get the authentic taste of Cambodia from a knowledgable local guide.

 Shopping with heart

 There are many shops and markets in Siem Reap, and some great ones to support have recycled, upcycled and eco-friendly wares.
 Anywhere you shop, supporting local people is the best way to ensure your tourist money is making a difference to the people that need it most.

 Sustainable cafes with a retail store on the premises

 - Sister Srey Cafe which has a small selection of clothing.